 We provide CMake files and Makefiles for building the codebase, choose one fits your workflow.

-to enable ionic shared library loading, and optional add -DCMAKE_BUILD_TYPE=Release
+to enable ionic shared library loading, and -DCMAKE_BUILD_TYPE=Release

 to optimize compilation.

-Alternatively, if you would like to also build the additional tools (meshtool, carputils, and examples) locally, run:
+If you also want to build the additional tools (meshtool, carputils, and examples) locally, use in addition the option -DBUILD_EXTERNAL=ON

 cmake -S. -B_build -DDLOPEN=ON -DBUILD_EXTERNAL=ON -DCMAKE_BUILD_TYPE=Release

-Compile the codebase, and all built executables are located in the _build/bin
+Compile the codebase, and all built executables will be located in the _build/bin

 folder.